-#1 – Talk to your team and raise awareness
+#1 – Talk to your team and raise awareness.

-Assumption: you have defined cyber security policies and procedures for your organization.
-If your organization doesn’t have defined policies and procedures, then getting policies and procedures is where you should first begin!
-If you need some help getting started, check out our Resource Section for more information about the process of getting “Cyber Secure.”
+Assumption: you have defined policies and procedures for your organization.
+If your organization doesn’t have defined policies and procedures, then getting cybersecurity policies and procedures is where you should begin!
+If you need some help getting started, check out our Guides for more information about how you can get “Cyber Secure.”

-#2 – Reinforce team awareness and knowledge with regular training
+#2 – Reinforce team awareness and knowledge with regular training.

-#3 – Enforce a secure password policy
+#3 – Enforce a secure password policy.

-A secure password policy with 2-factor authentication where applicable on laptops and mobile devices can dramatically improve your data security level.
-If your team members are using the same password for several different services and a cyber criminal gets possession of one password, they can easily access all of the other services.
+A secure password policy with multi-factor authentication where applicable can dramatically improve your data security.
+If your team members are using the same password for several different services and a cybercriminal gets possession of one password, they can easily access all of the other services.

-#4 – Encrypt and backup your data
+#4 – Encrypt and backup your data.

-Really, there is no excuse for not having laptops – which are loaded with private, personal and confidential information – encrypted.
+Really, there is no excuse for having unencrypted laptops that are loaded with private, personal and confidential information.
 If you’re not familiar with this practice, ask your IT Administrator about it or visit the support site for your computer hardware.
-Without encryption, all laptop computers are extremely vulnerable to being comprimised.
-You don’t have to be a computer guru or experienced hacker to do this.
+Without encryption, all laptop computers are extremely vulnerable to being compromised.
+You don’t have to be a computer guru or experienced hacker.
 Need added proof of why you should do it?
 Just Google “how to reset my admin password on my mac.”
-You’ll be provided with step by step procedures that anyone could follow to gain full access to the data on any computer.
-Point taken?
-Here’s a few articles that can help you understand how to encrypt the hard drives on your machines:
+You’ll be provided with step-by-step procedures that anyone could follow to gain full access to the data on any computer.
+Encrypt your data.

 #5 Consider your Business Continuity Plan and ask your service providers and partners about theirs.

 Despite safeguards and precautions, a critical system can go out of commission, key data can disappear or confidential information can be leaked.
 This is where Business Continuity and Disaster Recovery Planning come into play.
 When faced with a failure or breach that causes a service interruption, most organizations panic and scurry about madly with no plan or reason.
 This is far from an effective approach.
 The pressure can lead to poor decision making during a critical recovery response period that can cost time and money.
-A few hours dedicated to proactively thinking out the ‘What would we do if….?” strategy related to all of your biggest threats can be a game changing practice that almost always leads to coming up with additional counter measures and “Plan B’s”.
+A few hours dedicated to proactively thinking out the ‘What would we do if….?” strategy related to all of your biggest cyber threats can be a game-changing practice that almost always leads to coming up with additional countermeasures and “Plan B’s”.

 If you have a plan and everyone knows it, you are far better off then not having a plan at all!